tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin9.png"  /></kdb>

-15. Notice that on the Structure view a '+Add Field' appears next to the Schema name, Click it to start adding fields
+11. Notice that on the Structure view a '+Add Field' appears next to the Schema name, click it to start adding fields.

     <!---